nqhed/awesome-frontend-structure/README.md

 # 🤏 What if your project is too hard to follow my structure, or you want to use a simpler one?

 Just follow this article: [Recommended Folder Structure for React 2025](https://dev.to/pramod_boda/recommended-folder-structure-for-react-2025-48mc)

 ---

+# 🎯 Conclusion

+A well-organized React project structure can significantly improve **developer experience**, **maintainability**, and **scalability**.
+While advanced architectures like **Clean Architecture**, **DDD**, or **Feature-Sliced Design (FSD)** offer great ideas, they may introduce unnecessary complexity for most frontend apps — especially when the primary focus is UI, user experience, and API interaction.

+This structure strikes a **practical balance** between flexibility and convention:
+- 🗂️ Scales well for real-world React and Next.js projects
+- 🧱 Encourages modular thinking via views, services, and reusable components
+- 📝 Follows consistent naming and folder conventions for team collaboration
+- 🧪 Applies smart testing layers (unit, integration, E2E) to cover functionality without over-engineering

+> 💡 **Tip:** Keep it simple, organized, and aligned with your team’s workflow — and evolve as your project grows.

+---